 To enroll an eligible dependent, the subscriber must include the dependent's information on the form and provide the required document(s) as proof of the dependent's eligibility.
-The dependent will not be enrolled if their eligibility is not verified.
+The dependent will not be enrolled in PEBB health plan coverage if the PEBB Program or the employing agency is unable to verify their eligibility within the PEBB Program enrollment timelines.

 A subscriber enrolling in Continuation Coverage may enroll by submitting the required forms to the PEBB Program.
 The election must be received by the PEBB Program no later than 60 days from the date the enrollee's PEBB health plan coverage ended or from the postmark date on the election notice sent by the PEBB Program, whichever is later.
 The first premium payment and applicable premium surcharges are due no later than 45 days after the election period ends as described above.
 Premiums associated with continuing PEBB dental must be made to the HCA.
 For more information see, "Options for continuing PEBB dental coverage" on page 29.
 A subscriber or their dependents may also enroll during the PEBB Program's annual open enrollment (see "Annual open enrollment" on page 26) or during a special open enrollment (see "Special open enrollment" on page 27).
-The subscriber must provide proof of the event that created the special open enrollment.
+The subscriber must provide evidence of the event that created the special open enrollment.